Papercloud/harbourmaster/README.md

 The `[API BASE ROUTE]` defaults to `"app/controllers/api"`.
 This is the folder where your controller will be generated

-**Other options**
+### Optional Controller Arguments

 `-a` allows you to pass in actions that you want generated in the controller, as an example `-a index show` will generate a controller with the `index` and `show` actions already made

-`--permit_params` will generate a hash of permitted params in the controller
+`--permit-params` will generate a hash of permitted params in the controller

-`--skip_tests` will skip the generation of the acceptance tests used for generating the documentation
+`--skip-tests` will skip the generation of the acceptance tests used for generating the documentation

+`--skip-controller` will skip generation of the controller itself

+`--skip-serializer` will skip the generation of a serializer for the resource

+`-auth` allows you to specify if the controller should be behind an authentication method.
+Harbourmaster currently supports [Devise](https://github.com/plataformatec/devise) and [Simple Token Authentication](https://github.com/gonzalo-bulnes/simple_token_authentication).
+These are simply passed in as strings ('devise' or 'token').

+**NOTE:** Harbourmaster assumes that your authentication is handled on a `User` model.
+You may need to update the method in the generated controller if your model is named otherwise.

 ### Example